pduranti/mercadolibre.github.com/_posts/guide/search/2012-08-02-search-paging.markdown

 curl https://api.mercadolibre.com/sites/MLA/search?q=ipod nano
 </pre>

-Taking paging section, from JSON response, users could see the total amount of items that had matched in the search and the offset with the limit applied.
+Taking paging section, from JSON response, users could see the total amount of items that matched in the search and the offset with the default limit applied.

 {% highlight javascript %}
   .....